-When $p=4$, this energy plays an important role in connection to complex maximal equiangular tight frames, also known as {\it symmetric, informationally complete, positive operator-valued measures} (SIC-POVMs), i.e. unit norm tight frames in $\C^d$ which satisfy $| \langle x,y \rangle | = \operatorname{const}$ for $x\neq y \in \mathcal C$ and $|\mathcal C| = d^2$ \cite{RBSC}.
+When $p=4$, this energy plays an important role in connection to complex maximal {\it equiangular tight frames}, also known as {\it symmetric, informationally complete, positive operator-valued measures} (SIC-POVMs), i.e. unit norm tight frames in $\C^d$ which satisfy $| \langle x,y \rangle | = \operatorname{const}$ for $x\neq y \in \mathcal C$ and $|\mathcal C| = d^2$ \cite{RBSC}.
 The existence of these objects is the subject of {\em Zauner's conjecture}, and much of the numerical evidence for this conjecture comes from the observation that they minimize the $4$-frame energy among other energies, as projective $2$-designs, see e.g. \cite{SG} (in what follows, we demonstrate that they also minimize the $p$-frame energy for $2\leq p \leq 4$).

 More generally, for even integers $p$, these energies were considered in earlier works \cite{sidel1974new,Welch1974,venkovRes2001}, and it is known that for $\F=\R$ or $\C$ projective $k$-designs are precisely the finite configurations which minimize the $p=2k$ energy.
-So, unit norm tight frames are equivalent to projective $1$-designs, see Section \ref{s:des} for precise definitions.
-Spherical $2$-designs are examples of unit norm tight frames, being exactly those which are center symmetric.
-These were constructively shown to exist for $d\geq 2$ precisely when the number of points, $N$, satisfies $N\geq d+1$ and $N\neq d+2$ when $d$ is odd \cite{mimura}.
+In this terminology, unit norm tight frames are equivalent to projective $1$-designs (see Section \ref{s:des} for precise definitions), while spherical $2$-designs are exactly those unit norm tight frames, whose center of mass is at the origin.
+These were constructively shown to exist for $d\geq 2$ precisely when the number of points $N$ satisfies $N\geq d+1$ and $N\neq d+2$ when $d$ is odd \cite{mimura}.
 The last restriction does not apply to unit norm tight frames, and these exist for all $N\geq d$ \cite{benedetto2003finite}.
 Surface measure is also known to be a minimizer for $p \in 2\mathbb N$: this can be seen either from the definition of $k$-designs, or from the fact that the function $f$ is positive definite in this case (see Proposition \ref{prop:pdmin}), and was originally proved in the real case in \cite{sidel1974new}.

 For $p$ not an even integer, optimal distributions of mass for $p$-frame energies are much less studied, to the point of there only being one result on these minimizing measures readily found in the literature.
 It states that distributing mass equally on the orthoplex or cross-polytope, an orthonormal basis and its antipodes, gives the unique symmetric minimizer, up to orthogonal transformations, for any energy with $p\in(0,2)$ \cite{Ehler2012}.